-Beginning with the 2023-24 school year, every student will be eligible to receive one free breakfast and one free lunch meal per school day.
+Every student will be eligible to receive one free breakfast and one free lunch meal per school day.
 In order to qualify as a free meal, the student must take a serving of a fruit or vegetable.
 Families may want to consider placing funds in their student's meal account to pay for guest meals, a la carte items and extra meals and portions.